Blisse1/bliss-blog/src/content/post/git-i.md

 One of the more helpful options is -p or --patch, which shows the difference (the patch output) introduced in each commit.
 You can also limit the number of log entries displayed, such as using -2 to show only the last two entries.
+Another really useful option is --pretty.
+This option changes the log output to formats other than the default.
+A few prebuilt option values are available for you to use.
+The oneline value for this option prints each commit on a single line, which is useful if you’re looking at a lot of commits.
+In addition, the short, full, and fuller values show the output in roughly the same format but with less or more information, respectively git log --pretty=format:"%h - %an, %ar : %s"
+This option adds a nice little ASCII graph showing your branch and merge history: git log --pretty=format:"%h %s" --graph
+However, the time-limiting options such as --since and --until are very useful.
+For example, this command gets the list of commits made in the last two weeks git log --since=2.weeks
+For instance, if you wanted to find the last commit that added or removed a reference to a specific function, you could call: git log -S function_name The last really useful option to pass to git log as a filter is a path.
+If you specify a directory or file name, you can limit the log output to commits that introduced a change to those files git log -- path/to/file
+## About undoing things (ammend)
+One of the common undos takes place when you commit too early and possibly forget to add some files, or you mess up your commit message.
+If you want to redo that commit, make the additional changes you forgot, stage them, and commit again using the --amend option: $ git commit --amend